 A weakened immune system puts health at risk

 Germs are always trying to invade our bodies.
 You may think you’re unprepared to fight, but your immune system keeps its troops ready.
 It’s the body’s armor against infections.
-But your immune system can always use reinforcing.
+But your immune system can always use reinforcement.
 Follow these tips to give yourself some extra support against outside forces.

 Food is one of our best allies when it comes to building up our immune systems.
 Food’s vitamins and nutrients keep us healthy.
 Try foods that have vitamin A, vitamin D, vitamin C, and zinc to strengthen your army, such as:

-salmon, or tuna
+salmon or tuna

 dark green leafy vegetables